How to Get an IRD Number for Backpackers

 For more information on how the New Zealand tax system works, check out New Zealand work tax system: work and pay your taxes!

 - Open a fully functional New Zealand bank account.
 Check out our article on How to Open a New Zealand Bank Account.

-- Print out all the relevant documents needed to support your IRD application, which include:
+- Get together all of the relevant documents needed to support your IRD application, which includes:

 d) proof of your intended activity in New Zealand

 e) access to the Internet (preferably on a computer for ease of use on the IRD website)

 Where to apply for an IRD number as a work visa holder